edieterle/SVA-Classification/README.md

 models that the Parser wraps were trained with different data entirely.
 These results hint that the LLM may be overfitted, and that the Parser logic does not cover common edge cases.

-For the second test suite, the LLM (78.9%) performed significantly better than the Parser (13.9%).
+For the second test suite, the LLM (61.5%) performed significantly better than the Parser (13.9%).
 This is likely because the test sentences were more complex.
 The Parser had a hard time identifying the verbs and corresponding subjects across long sentences with multiple clauses.
-The LLM performed well, as it identified patterns in data never seen before without having to parse.
+The LLM did not perform the best, but it identified some patterns in data never seen before without having to parse.
-The results suggest that the LLM is not overfitted.
+The results still suggest that the LLM may be overfitted.

 Note that the Parser could not parse some sentences in the first (20.6%) and second (1.60%) test suites.
 The number is much higher in the first suite likely because many of the test sentences were